Landlord registration fees

 Late fee

 You must renew your registration every 3 years if you wish to continue to act as a landlord.
-Failure to renew your existing registration after being sent two reminders from the local authority will result in a late fee of £149.
+If you do not renew your registration before it expires, you’ll be charged a late fee of £160.
 The late fee also applies to unregistered landlords who have received two requests to register from the local authority.

 Property Management